+Lastly, the requirement that the invention not be an abstract idea most typically only comes into play in the life sciences for inventions involving software or business methods.
 The requirement to not be abstract essentially requires that the invention be a concrete advance and not an abstract concept.
-This tends to be more of an issue with business method patents and, occasionally, some very broadly worded software patents.
-Business method patents, which seek to cover ways of doing business, such as methods of organizing human labor or ways of performing accounting, may be rejected for being abstract.
-In the software context, there have been some rejections for abstractness, but they are not that common.
-For example, a patent application on the concept of showing an advertisement before delivering free content via the Internet would be rejected for being too abstract.
-11 Factors that would tend to cause a patent application to be found to be abstract include (1) if the invention can be performed entirely in the human mind or with just a pen and paper, (2) if the invention is very similar to an activity that has long been performed by humans, or (3) if the invention is simply to do something on a computer in the exact same way that it was previously done but by hand.
+For example, a patent application for the general concept of storing paper medical records electronically would likely have an abstract idea problem.
+Factors that would tend to cause a patent application to be found to be abstract include (1) if the invention can be performed entirely in the human mind or with just a pen and paper, (2) if the invention is very similar to an activity that has long been performed by humans, or (3) if the invention is simply to do something on a computer in the exact same way that it was previously done but by hand.